taigrr/gotify-mcp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the 0BSD License, written by [Rob Landley](https://github.com/landley).
+As such, you may use this library without restriction or attribution, but please don't pass it off as your own.
+Attribution, though not required, is appreciated.

+By contributing, you agree all code submitted also falls under the License.